pinheiroGroup/Kinbiont.jl/docs/src/06_examples_fit/index.md

 end
 ```

-We define initial conditions, true parameters, adn the bounds of the fit:
+We define initial conditions, true parameters,and the bounds of the fit:

 ```julia
 u0 = [0.1, 0.0, 0.0, 1.0]  # Initial conditions for [u1, u2, u3, u4]